facebook/opaque-ke/README.md

 Documentation
 -------------

 The API can be found [here](https://docs.rs/opaque-ke/) along with an example for usage.
+More examples can be found in the [examples](./examples) directory.

 Installation
 ------------